-Android: You’ll still be able to access and use other applications while your video is uploading in the background.
+Android: You can still access and use other applications while your video is uploaded in the background.
 You should receive a notification when your video is ready to view.

-iOS: In order to have a successful upload, you’ll need to remain in the LinkedIn app while the video is uploading.
+iOS: To successfully upload, you'll need to remain in the LinkedIn app while the video is uploading.
 You may experience the upload stall while the app is in the background.
-Once the video is uploaded and begins processing, you can use other applications.
+You can use other applications once the video is uploaded and begins processing.
 You should receive a notification when your video is ready to view.

 8. Write multiple tweets

 Variety is the spice of life!
 Here's an example of three tweets that I could [and will] use to share this article:

 - Bloggers – are you looking for ways to get more social shares but write fewer blog posts?
 It's possible!
 Read my ideas here: [LINK] #smm #blogging

 - I came up with ten ideas for creating content from one blog post!
 Can you think of another?
 Share it here [LINK] #visualmedia #blogideas